MaterialFoundry/MaterialDeck_SystemTemplate/README.md

 ### materialdeck-template.js
 * Change the name of this file to what you set it as at 'esmodules' in module.json
-* Fill in the 'data' variable
+* Fill in the [data](https://github.com/MaterialFoundry/MaterialDeck_SystemTemplate/blob/main/materialdeck-template.js#L3) variable

-The 'system' class describes the system.
+The [system](https://github.com/MaterialFoundry/MaterialDeck_SystemTemplate/blob/main/materialdeck-template.js#L22) class describes the system.
 It contains all the functions that Material Deck uses.<br>
 Go through all functions and fill them in.
 For inspiration, take a look at how other systems do this: https://github.com/MaterialFoundry/MaterialDeck/wiki/Gaming-Systems<br>
 Not all systems will use each function.
 If a function is unused, leave the function empty, or call a 'return'.<br>